 “Welcome to Alex!” will be the greeting that you receive from the friendly faces around every corner in Alexandria.
 As the city is not on the typical tour bus route, you’ll likely see only a handful of foreigners and the hassle-factor among locals is low.
 If you’ve been to several touristy cities like Luxor, Aswan, or Giza, you’ll appreciate that Alexandria is not heavily dependent on tourism.
 It will be a peaceful reprise from the hectic touts in the larger Egyptian cities.

-Spend a few days here eating delicious food, wandering around the markets, and chatting with the friendly locals!
+Spend a few days eating delicious food, wandering around the markets, and chatting with the friendly locals in Alexandria!

 - The currency in Egypt is the Egyptian Pound (LE).
-At the time of writing (December of 2017) the conversion rate was about 17.65 LE to $1 USD.
-We’ll be referring to costs in Egyptian Pounds so just keep in mind that if we say something costs 100 LE, that’s just about $5.50 USD.
+At the time of writing the conversion rate was about 16.61 LE to $1 USD.
+We’ll be referring to costs in Egyptian Pounds so just keep in mind that if we say something costs 100 LE, that’s just about $6.00 USD.

 - Egyptians speak Arabic and you should learn a few key phrases to get around!
 “Al Salam Alaikum” (pronouned sall-em wall-a-come) is a nice way to say “hello”.
 “Shukran” (pronounced shoo kran) is “thank you”.
 “Ma’-Elsalama” (pronounced ma sell lem-a) is “goodbye”.